IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 technologies, which make correlation more difficult.
 Typical approaches to anonymization against traffic analysis include:

- o Aggregation: Routing sessions for many endpoints through a common mid-point (e.g, an HTTP proxy).
+ - Aggregation: Routing sessions for many endpoints through a common mid-point (e.g, an HTTP proxy).
 The midpoint appears as the origin of the communication when traffic analysis is conducted from points after it, so individual sources cannot be distinguished.